Do I Need a Second Photographer at My Wedding? The Benefits and What to Consider

 A second photographer can:

 A second photographer contributes to a more varied collection of images.
-While the main photographer captures posed couple and group photos, the second wedding photographer documents candid moments and guest reactions.
+While the main photographer captures posed couple and group photos, the second wedding photographer documents candid moments and guest reactions, which pairs beautifully with the timeless look of wedding photography on film.
 This approach ensures a richer, more comprehensive wedding album.

 For example, during your first kiss, one photographer can focus on the couple while the other captures the reactions of your guests.
 Similarly, while the lead photographer photographs the ceremony from the front, the second shooter can provide a different angle from the back, giving you more variety and a fuller story of the moment.